 Spectrophotometry is used in chemistry, biochemistry (for enzyme-catalysed reactions), physics, biology, and clinical studies (examining haematology or tissues).
 It allows scientists to analyse different samples without having any skin contact as the samples are contained in a small tube called a cuvette or in case of the Photopette, measurements are done directly in the sample container without having to transfer it.

-Spectrophotometers consist of a light source, a monochromator (which separates the polychromatic radiation of the light source into all its wavelength), a sample chamber containing a cuvette, a detector (such as a photomultiplier tube or photodiode) to detect the transmitted light, a digital display and a data analysis software package.
+In addition to those two components, spectrophotometers consist of a light source, a monochromator, a sample chamber containing a cuvette, a detector (such as a photomultiplier tube or photodiode) to detect the transmitted light, a digital display and a data analysis software package.

 The monochromator (such as a prism or grating) inside the machine refracts the light into a single spectrum and disperses polychromatic light into the essential wavelengths.
 A grating divides the light available into different segments.
 Gratings are common in spectrophotometers that use UV, visible and infrared regions.